Tʼuyʼtʼtanat-Cease Wyss: x̱aw̓s shew̓áy̓ New Growth «新生林», 221A Semi-Public 半公開 (2019–2020)

 This site-specific work was produced during Wyss's 14-month fellowship with 221A art space, based in Vancouver, British Columbia.
-An empty lot at 271 Union Street was transformed into a Pacific Northwest Coast rainforest garden containing flora representing the local biodiversity that can be found across the traditional and unceded lands of the Skwxwú7mesh (Squamish), Musqueam and Tsleil-Waututh Nations.
-Different types of berries and shrubs, such as ocean spray, Indian plum and kinnikinnick, and flowers, such as yarrow, wood sorrel, and wild rose were planted.
-The project is based on permaculture movements, which explore the interconnectivity of different forms of life within a particular ecosystem, and showcased an understanding of the holistic interconnectedness that is represented in Indigenous knowledge systems, in this case, traditional Coast Salish ways of knowing.
+An empty lot at 271 Union Street was transformed into a Pacific Northwest Coast rain forest garden containing flora representing the local biodiversity that can be found across the traditional and unceded lands of the Skwxwú7mesh (Squamish), Musqueam and Tsleil-Waututh Nations.
+Different types of berries and shrubs, such as ocean spray, oso berry and kinnikinnick, and flowers, such as yarrow, wood sorrel, and wild rose were planted.
+The project is based on permaculture movements, which explore the inter-connectivity of different forms of life within a particular ecosystem, and showcased an understanding of the holistic interconnectedness that is represented in Indigenous knowledge systems, in this case, traditional Coast Salish ways of knowing.
 An ongoing element of the installation is that the space is recorded by cameras 24 hours a day and the live recording can be accessed online via the Semi-Public website.